ucsb/campus-cloud-docs/docs/gcp/networking.md

 The following constraints are enforced across all projects:

-* **No VPC creation** — users cannot create VPC networks; a deny policy blocks `networks.create` for all users except the TFC service account.
+* **No VPC creation** — users cannot create VPC networks; only the Cloud Team's automation can provision them.
 * **Custom-mode VPCs only** — auto-mode VPCs (which create subnets in every region) are blocked by a custom constraint.
 * **No external IP addresses on VMs** — VMs may not have public IPs.